Is the Observable Universe Consistent with the Cosmological Principle?

-Clearly, this line of inquiry should be extended to $z \sim 0.1$, where there is already an intriguing observation \cite{bib:Migkas2020, bib:Migkas2021}.
-Concretely, a 9\% spatial variation of $H_0$ in a direction consistent with the CMB dipole has been inferred across a host of galaxy cluster scaling relations.
+Clearly, this line of inquiry should be extended to $z \sim 0.1$, where there is already an intriguing observation \cite{bib:Migkas2020, bib:Migkas2021}. \bcomm{Here, it is worth emphasising that variations in the Hubble flow or $H_0$ are allowed at low redshifts, but as the redshifts increase, such variations start to challenge FLRW.} Concretely, a 9\% spatial variation of $H_0$ in a direction consistent with the CMB dipole has been inferred across a host of galaxy cluster scaling relations \cite{bib:Migkas2020, bib:Migkas2021}.
 One potential interpretation of the result is a bulk flow of velocity $900$~km/s out to distances of $500$~Mpc \cite{bib:Migkas2021}.
-This observation is supported by a residual dipole in the ``Low z'' subsample of the Pantheon SNe data set \cite{bib:Scolnic2018}, which is enhanced by higher redshift SNe \cite{bib:Krishnan2022}, but the statistical significance is low $< 2 \, \sigma$ (see also \cite{bib:Cooke2010, bib:Antoniou2010, bib:Li2013, bib:Javanmardi2015} for earlier observations).
+This observation is supported by a residual dipole in the ``Low z'' subsample of the Pantheon SNe data set \cite{bib:Scolnic2018}, which is enhanced by higher redshift SNe \cite{bib:Krishnan2022}, but the statistical significance is low $< 2 \, \sigma$ (see also \cite{bib:Cooke2010, bib:Antoniou2010, bib:Li2013, bib:Javanmardi2015} for earlier observations of similar features).
 Moreover, a recent study \cite{bib:Giles2022} replicates the original observation with the same data \cite{bib:Migkas2020}, but fails to detect anisotropies in galaxy cluster scaling relations in the SDSS DR8 sample \cite{bib:Rykoff2014}, while cautioning that the incomplete declination coverage of the SDSS DR8 sample may mask any anisotropies.